Rudolf Nyandoro

-Rudolf Nyandoro (born 11 October 1968) is a Zimbabwean Roman Catholic prelate who served as the Bishop of Gokwe since 2017.
-He was appointed the new Bishop of Gweru in September 2020.
-A Gweru native, he previously served a parish priest, seminary rector and professor, and most recently, chancellor of the Diocese of Masvingo.
+Rudolf Nyandoro (born 11 October 1968) is a Zimbabwean Roman Catholic prelate is the Bishop of Gweru, Zimbabwe since September 2020.
+Before that from January 2017 until September 2020, he was the bishop of the Roman Catholic Diocese of Gokwe, Zimbabwe.
+He was appointed Bishop of Gokwe on 28 January 2017 by Pope Francis.
+He was installed there on 29 April 2017.
+The Holy Father transferred him to Gweru, his home area, on 11 September 2020.
+He was installed at Gweru on 24 October 2020.
+Between 11 September 2020 and 23 September 2023 he concurrently served as Apostolic Administrator of Gokwe Catholic Diocese.

 Early life and education

 Nyandoro was born on 11 October 1968 in Gwelo, Rhodesia (today Gweru, Zimbabwe).
 After primary school, he attended the Minory Seminary of Chikwingwizha.
 From 1991 to 1994, he studied philosophy at St. Charles Lwanga Major Seminary in Chimanimani in the Diocese of Mutare.
 He then completed his theological studies at Chishawasha Major Seminary in the Archdiocese of Harare.
 He holds a BS and MS in Counseling from Zimbabwe Open University.
 In 2015, he earned his PhD in Pastoral Counseling from the University of South Africa.

 Priesthood

 Nyandoro was ordained a priest of the Diocese of Masvingo on 19 December 1998.
-In 1999, he worked as an assistant priest at the Mukaro mission, before serving from 2000 to 2006 as the rector of Sts.
+In 1999, he worked as an assistant priest at the Mukaro Mission, before serving from 2000 to 2006 as the rector of Sts.
 Peter and Paul Cathedral in Masvingo.
 From 2007 to 2009, he was rector of the diocesan minor seminary.
 He served as rector of Bondolfi Teachers' College from 2010 to 2015.
 From 2015 to 2017, he was the Chancellor of the Diocese of Masvingo and a professor at Bondolfi Teachers' College.